adobe-type-tools/afdko/docs/AFDKO-Overview.md

 ### `type1`/`detype1`

-These two programs will respectively compile and decompile a Type 1 font to and from a plain-text representation that is easy to edit.
-This is good for fixing individual fields.
+These two programs will respectively decrypt or encrypt a Type 1 font to and from a plain-text representation.
+This is useful for fixing or controlling individual data fields.
 It is also good for copying a specific path element to many glyphs.

 ## 2.2 Proofing

 ### `spot`

 This program can report data from an OpenType font in a variety of ways.
 All tables can be shown as a text report of the low-level structure of the table.
 Most tables can be shown with a report in a more human-readable format.
-Some tables, including the GPOS and GSUB layout tables can be shown graphically, by outputting a PostScript file that can be sent to a printer, or viewed in Mac OSX Preview, Adobe Acrobat or Adobe InDesign.
+Some tables, including the GPOS and GSUB layout tables can be shown graphically, by outputting a PostScript file that can be converted to a PDF.

 ### `tx`

 This tool has two modes that are useful for proofing.
 With the `-bc` option, it will rasterize a glyph to the command line window, using ASCII characters.
 This is surprisingly useful when you want a quick look at a glyph.
-With the `-pdf` option, it will write a pdf file which shows the glyphs in the font, either 320 per page or 1 per page.
+With the `-pdf` option, it will write a PDF file which shows the glyphs in the font, either 320 per page or 1 per page.

 ### `ttx`